oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

 primarily when comparing data from different instruments or acquisition schemes with different timing conventions, where absolute scan times are not directly comparable anyway.

-Practically, this means you mainly need to know whether dwell allocation is homogeneous or heterogeneous (and the dwell times if heterogeneous), and the acquisition direction (ascending or descending m/z).
-The example below shows how the acquisition direction can be inferred empirically.
+Practically, this means you mainly need to know whether the instrument acquires m/z values sequentially or simultaneously.
+For sequential scans, you also need to know whether dwell allocation is homogeneous or heterogeneous (and the dwell times if heterogeneous), and the acquisition direction (ascending or descending m/z).
+The example below shows how the acquisition direction can be inferred empirically for sequential data.
 With these considerations in mind, the mapping from scan‑level time to an ion‑specific time reduces to combining a small set of explicit inputs:

 - the reference point associated with the scan‑level retention value (often set to :start in practice when the true reference is unknown),
 - the total scan interval,
 - the dwell allocation across ions and the acquisition order within the scan, and
 - the desired reference point within each ion’s dwell interval (typically :middle).

+For simultaneous acquisition, use `order=:simultaneous`; [`mzretention`](@ref) then returns the scan-level retention unchanged.

 The JuChrom function [`mzretention`](@ref) formalizes this mapping.
 Given a scan-level retention coordinate and a description of the within-scan sampling scheme, it computes the